agselberg/hyphy_snakefile/README.md

 `conda activate HYPHY_SNAKEMAKE`

 ### Step 3: Set config
-- Specify if gene trees will be used ("trees" : "included_species"), or if one master species will be used("trees" : "included_species"), or if raxml will be used to make new gene trees ("trees" : "raxml").
-- Please use unlabled tree files with corresponding trait files.
-- Set full paths for hyphy files and data directories, set extensions for data files.
+1. Set full paths for hyphy files and data directories, set extensions for data files.
+2. Specify if gene trees or species trees will be used:
+- GENE TREES:
+	- Update config file to `"trees" : "included_species"`
+	- Include one gene tree for each msa file with the same basename (ex: gene1.fasta and gene1.nwk)
+- SPECIES TREES:
+	- Update config file to `"trees" : "included_species"`
+	- There should be one species tree in the specified tree directory
+- BUILD TREES:
+	- Update config file to `"trees" : "raxml"

 ### Step 4: Choose HyPhy models to run
 The specified snakefile will run the following models: BUSTED-E, BUSTED-PH, Contrast-FEL, aBSREL, MEME, RELAX.
-To skip a model, comment out in rule all in the Snakefile.
+To skip a model, comment out undesired models in `rule all` in the Snakefile.

 ### Step 5:
 Run Snakemake: